jedwards1211/meteor-webpack-react/README.md

 ## How it works

-The `dev.js`, `prod.js`, and `deploy.js` scripts will run Webpack, and symbolically link the generated bundles into the `meteor_core` directory.
+The `dev.js`, `prod.js`, and `deploy.js` scripts will run Webpack, and symbolically link the generated bundles into the `meteor` directory.

-In prod mode, `meteor_core` gets the webpack client and server bundles via the soft links `meteor_core/client/client.bundle.js` and `meteor_core/server/server.bundle.js`.
+In prod mode, `meteor` gets the webpack client and server bundles via the soft links `meteor/client/client.bundle.js` and `meteor/server/server.bundle.js`.
 Two instances of `webpack --watch` are running, one to make the client bundle and one to make the server bundle.

-In dev mode, both `webpack-dev-server` and `meteor_core` run simultaneously on different ports (9090 and 3000, respectively), and a `webpack --watch` is also running to compile and output the server code.
-A script in `meteor_core/client/loadClientBundle.html` inserts a `<script>` tag linking to the bundle from webpack-dev-server via port 9090 on the page's host.
+In dev mode, both `webpack-dev-server` and `meteor` run simultaneously on different ports (9090 and 3000, respectively), and a `webpack --watch` is also running to compile and output the server code.
+A script in `meteor/client/loadClientBundle.html` inserts a `<script>` tag linking to the bundle from webpack-dev-server via port 9090 on the page's host.
 (It's a bit weird I know, but one can't have a relative URL to a different port, and just putting a script tag to `http://localhost:9090/...` wouldn't work if you're testing on separate device from your dev box).

 ### Windows note

-`meteor_core/client/client.bundle.js` is a soft link to `webpack/assets/client.bundle.js`.
+`meteor/client/client.bundle.js` is a soft link to `webpack/assets/client.bundle.js`.
 (Similarly for the server bundle.)
 I don't know if the soft link will work on Windows.
 If not, you can just copy the bundle in, but *make sure to rename it to `main.js`* so that Meteor loads it after everything else.